 At the beginning of each ride, take 10 or 20 minutes with ease to warm up your muscles, and do not forget to stretch all muscle groups at the end.

-The key to good mountain biking is to be relaxed and flexible on your bike, ready to go forward, back and on one side.
+The key to proper mountain biking is to be relaxed and flexible on your bike, ready to go forward, back and on one side.
 It is not a commuter bike or road bike, where you can sit and tour.
-When the bicycle moves on the ground, you must be ready to move it underneath.
+When the bicycle moves on the ground, you must be ready to push it underneath.

 Stand on the pedals and keep your arms and legs bent; They act as additional dampers, so you can easily absorb the blows.
 Keep your body down, the elbows and knees bend and move your hips back so that they are tall and light behind the saddle.

-Keep the pedals level, but lower your heels so they are supported by them.
+Keep the pedals level, but lower your heels, so they support them.
 This means that you can absorb the force of your body by pressing with the legs and not with the arms and with the handle when you brake or hit a bump.
 This keeps you stable and prevents you from flying over the handle when you need to stop suddenly. ,

-Look forward to the anticipation and take in advance easy speed.
-It is best to sit and drive at a steady pace on a simple climb to the hills instead of standing and kicking hard as you lose and trample less traction.
+Look forward to the anticipation and take in advance comfortable speed.
+It is best to sit and drive at a steady pace on a straightforward climb to the hills instead of standing and kicking hard as you lose and trample less traction.

 TIPS: Place your thumbs on the handlebars instead of taking them if you find that you are still pulling the front wheel upwards.

-Control your speed when you arrive at the corner; Braking ahead of the curve, you will reach a speed with which you feel comfortable and drive.
+Control your speed when you arrive at the corner; Braking ahead of the curve, you will reach a rate with which you feel comfortable and drive.

 Small obstacles Roll

-Your bike is designed to drive obstacles such as rocks and roots supported by thick tires and suspension.
-When you reach an obstacle, look forward, then look to your starting point; do not try to look at the obstacle as it passes.
+Your bike is designed to drive the barriers such as rocks and roots supported by thick tires and suspension.
+When you reach an obstacle, look forward, then look to your starting point; do not try to look at the barrier as it passes.

-Stand up, bends your arms and legs, and moves your pedals and controls your speed before you reach the obstacle without braking.
+Stand up, bends your arms and legs, and moves your pedals and controls your speed before you reach the obstacle without breaking.
 You will have it without problems before you know it!